josephstreeter/ServerConfigModule/README.md

 Invoke-Plaster -TemplatePath $ModuleTemplatePath -DestinationPath "./Module
 ```

+Still need to add Pester, InvokeBuild, and PlatyPS modules.

 # Build and Test
 TODO: Describe and show how to build your code and run the tests.